 Day 2 Rio de Janeiro (1B)

-Enjoy a free morning to discover all that Rio has to offer.
-In the afternoon, explore the favela with a local resident on a G Adventures-supported tour to watch a drumming demonstration, get a Capoeira lesson, and sample craft beers with a new perspective of the city.
+In the morning, explore the favela with a local resident on a G Adventures-supported tour to watch a drumming demonstration, get a Capoeira lesson, and sample craft beers with a new perspective of the city.
+Enjoy a free afternoon to discover all that Rio has to offer.

 Day 3 Rio de Janeiro/Ilha Grande (1B)